K-P1/KP-File-Manager/README.md

 python main.py --help
 ```
 This script supports arguments like `--sort`, `--mass-rename`, `--music-rename`, `--source`, `--dest`, `--dry-run`, `--undo`, etc.
-*(You’ll need to adapt the code in `main.py` if you want to incorporate scramble or advanced prefix/padding fields.
+*(You’ll need to adapt the code in `main.py` if you want to incorporate scramble, keyword renaming, or advanced prefix/padding fields.
 The GUI is the simpler interface for that.)*

 ---